DeGirum/docker-degirum/aiservertrt/README.md

 # About This Repo

 This is the repository of the official Docker image for the DeGirum AI Server.
-This Docker image is designed to run on NVIDIA Jetson systems and contains upport for GPU inference via Tensor RT.
+This Docker image is designed to run on NVIDIA Jetson systems and contains support for GPU inference via Tensor RT.

 The image is based on the [NVIDIA L4T TensorRT](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-tensorrt) image and contains [DeGirum PySDK](https://degirum.github.io/simple/degirum/index.html).
 Once the Docker container is started, the DeGirum AI server is launched and starts accepting client connections on port **8778**.